Codium-ai/codiumate-docs/docs/installation/jetbrains.md

 ## Android Studio support JCEF

-qodo Gen Plugin uses JCEF (Java Chromium Embedded Framework) to create a webview component in the plugin's tool window.
+Qodo Gen Plugin uses JCEF (Java Chromium Embedded Framework) to create a webview component in the plugin's tool window.
 By default, most IntelliJ-based IDEs come with a boot runtime that includes JCEF.
 However, Android Studio (and some other versions of IntelliJ-based IDEs) utilize a boot runtime lacking JCEF, which prevents the plugin from loading in these environments.